ducarme/springable/README.md

 [![Research Group](https://img.shields.io/badge/Research-AMOLF%20Soft%20Robotic%20Matter%20Group-67CD00)](https://overvelde.com/)
 [![Made with love in Amsterdam (Netherlands)](https://img.shields.io/badge/Made%20with%20%E2%9D%A4%EF%B8%8F%20in-Amsterdam%20(Netherlands)-ece4fc)](https://amolf.nl/)

-The Python package `springable` allows you to simulate how assemblies of springs deform under loads.
+The Python package `springable` allows you to simulate how structures made out of springs deform when subject to forces.
 By accounting for any geometrical changes (as large as they may be), the simulation allows you to explore the richness of nonlinear mechanics, beyond the (boring) linear regime.